Liverpool Resurgent

 Below the statute is a modern Egyptian-style portico in Portland stone with four giant order square columns rising three floors, framing three entrance doors.
 Above each door is a ciment fondu relief panel also by Epstein, installed in 1955, representing the new generation who will benefit from the rebuilding: one of children fighting, another of a baby in a pram beside a dog, and the third depicting children playing.
 The children are modelled on Epstein's children and grandchildren.

 The work was unveiled on 20 November 1956 to celebrate the centenary of Lewis's and the completion of its reconstruction works.
 The statue became known as a meeting place, and was mentioned in the 1962 song "In My Liverpool Home" by Peter McGovern:

-The store closed in 2007 and the building is being redeveloped as Central Village, with retail units, a hotel and gymnasium.
+The store closed in 2007 and the building was being redeveloped as Central Village, with retail units, a hotel and gymnasium, though the project was never finished.
 It is a Grade II listed building.